-Broadly, a home inspection can be covered under two categories.
-These are physical property inspection and document inspection.
+Broadly, a home inspection can be covered under the following.

 - Physical Property Inspection – This is an important aspect of home inspection and includes –

-- General check up on electricals, and plumbing.
+- General check up on electrical, plumbing, HVAC, roof, etc.

 - Condition of the pieces of equipment that come with the house.